Graphene is so expensive, how is it possible to make them into coatings?

 9H is the grade of pencil tip used to scratch a surface to measure abrasion resistance while hardness is measured using the MOHS Scale.
 Some brands or manufacturers use the words “9H Hardness” that carries no meaning.

-No. rGO used in our products is not functionalised to exhibit that property.
+No. GO used in our products is not functionalised to exhibit that property.
 All hydrophobics are the result of the type of polymers used.